cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 ## 2.1.
 Service Agreement

 The basis of this ontology revolves around the `fibo-fnd-pas-pas:ServiceAgreement` concept.
 The agreement specifies the requirements and terms of the service requested by clients.
-This section has been split into several aspects to improve readability and understanding of the concepts - namely, (1) service agreement duration and parties, (2) payment obligations, and (3) lifecycle.

 The service agreement will first define the duration, parties involved, requested service, and service location.
 The representation of the service location enables the association of facility with a specific geolocation for service delivery within the building or site as well as the contact person in charge at the location for the required service (See [OntoProfile](https://www.theworldavatar.com/kg/ontoprofile/)).
 Additional service details and remarks can also be attached to the `Service` concept when required.
+The available pricing models is described further in the [billing section](#231-billing).

 Figure 1: TBox representation for a Service Agreement following the FIBO ontology